-Each child has a homework book /folder and the majority of tasks are kept in there.
-Work that needs marking and is not feeding into other classwork will be returned to the folder.
+Homework is uploaded on to Google Classroom for the pupils to complete.
+Work that needs marking and is not feeding into other classwork will be returned via Google Classroom.
 This should happen each week.

 In the few weeks prior to the SAT tests, the Year 6 children will be given additional revision work.